 02 of 07

 For a smooth school morning, do everything that can be done the night before, i.e pack lunches, lay out clothes, plan breakfast, gather homework and other things that go back to school.
-This probably includes showers and baths, especially if your kids need help.
+This may well include showers and baths, especially if your kids still need help with these.
 Make these things part of the kids' bedtime routine.

 03 of 07